Bell, Florida: History

 The town was founded in the 1890s, named after a beauty contest winner, Bell Fletcher.
 In the early 1900s, a railway was built, passing through the town on its route between Starke and Wannee.
 A train depot was built circa 1905, and the restored depot building is now the town hall.
 The Town of Bell was officially incorporated as a municipality on August 18, 1902.
 It was reincorporated in 1903.

 On September 18, 2014, a 51-year-old ex-convict, Don Charles Spirit, shot and murdered his daughter Sarah and her six children.
 He then committed suicide after police officers responded to the scene of the crime.

 Geography

-The exact coordinates for the Town of Bell is located at (29.754443, –82.861712).

 U.S. Route 129 is the town's Main Street; it leads north 18 mi to Branford and south 10 mi to Trenton, the Gilchrist County seat.

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.